zs-sz/METU---Interactive-Design-102/FinalProjectTemplates/Clock/readme.md

 ## description:

-create a unique clock design based on the example. it has to display hours, minute and seconds
+create a unique clock design based on the example. it has to display hours, minutes and seconds

 ## guide

-inside sketch.js you will find a basic setup. basic 'time change handling' is provided
+inside sketch.js you will find a basic setup. 'time change handling' is provided( draw() )
 ## references
 date object
 https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Date